roentgenium/GSASIIHelp/docs/phase.md

 ## fullrmc

 The fullrmc program is a large-box pair distribution function modeling library developed by Bachir Aoun [Fullrmc, a Rigid Body Reverse Monte Carlo Modeling Package Enabled with Machine Learning and Artificial Intelligence", B. Aoun, Jour.
 Comp.
 Chem.
 (2016), 37, 1102-1111.
-DOI: 10.1002/jcc.24304].
-Extensive information about fullrmc is found, including a number of explanatory videos, along with older source code on GitHub: https://bachiraoun.github.io/fullrmc/.
-Note that the GSAS-II implementation is not compatible with the open-source version of fullrmc, but rather the new version 5.0 must be used, which is distributed as a compiled versions for 64-bit Intel-compatible processors running Windows, Linux and MacOS from website https://github.com/bachiraoun/fullrmc/tree/master/standalones.
-Note that an even newer and more powerful version of fullrmc is available for cloud computing by subscription at https://fullrmc.com.
-When fullrmc is selected in this tab, GSAS-II use the GSAS-II configuration variable fullrmc_exec, which if defined points to a Python image with fullrmc.
-Otherwise GSAS-II will look in the following places, in the order specified, for a Python image for a file named fullrmc5*64bit (MacOS or Linux) or fullrmc5*.exe (Windows):
+[DOI: 10.1002/jcc.24304](https://doi.org/10.1002/jcc.24304)].
+Extensive information about fullrmc is found, including a number of explanatory videos, along with older source code on GitHub: [https://bachiraoun.github.io/fullrmc/](https://bachiraoun.github.io/fullrmc/).
+Note that the GSAS-II implementation is not compatible with the open-source version of fullrmc, but rather the new version 5.0 must be used, which is distributed as a compiled versions for 64-bit Intel-compatible processors running Windows, Linux and MacOS from website [https://github.com/bachiraoun/fullrmc/tree/master/standalones](https://github.com/bachiraoun/fullrmc/tree/master/standalones).
+Note that an even newer and more powerful version of fullrmc is available for cloud computing by subscription at [https://fullrmc.com](https://fullrmc.com).
+When fullrmc is selected in this tab, GSAS-II use the GSAS-II configuration variable `fullrmc_exec`, which if defined points to a Python image with fullrmc.
+Otherwise GSAS-II will look in the following places, in the order specified, for a Python image for a file named `fullrmc5*64bit` (MacOS or Linux) or `fullrmc5*.exe` (Windows):

 1. The location where GSAS-II is installed,
 2. The location where Python is installed,